HKFoggyU/hkust-thesis-typst/mythesis.typ

 #lorem(20)

-@fig:blueSquare is a blue square.
+@fig-blueSquare is a blue square.

 #lorem(100)

-= THEORY
+= Theory

 #lorem(30)

-As discussed in
-@ch-introduction, @ch-introduction, XXX.
+As discussed in @ch-introduction, @ch-introduction, XXX.

 #lorem(50)